 Wareable verdict: Garmin Forerunner 735XT

 While the Polar V800 isn't exactly new on the block, it still manages to pack features which make it a worthy option for triathlon trainers.

 The headline feature is its fantastic coaching system, which is ideal if you're just starting out with your triathlon prep.
 With the Polar Flow service also on board, you can create tailored profiles for each sport, zero in on the most minute of details and truly balance your training and recovery.
 Integrated GPS accurately tracks your runs, while pairing it with a heart rate monitor strap means it works when you hit the pool.

 It's housing a 350mAh battery that Polar says will get you 13 hours of training with GPS on and 50 hours in GPS low power mode.
 We've spent a good few hours running with it four to five times a week with a long two–three hour training session at the end of the week, and the battery life lives up to the claim.

 Wareable verdict: Polar V800 review

 Garmin Vivoactive 3

-Wareable verdict: Garmin Vivoactive HR review
+Wareable verdict: Garmin Vivoactive 3 review

 Wareable may get a commission